alysivji/talks/proposals/2018/201810-chipy-art-of-developer-testing.md

-## Title

-The Art of Developer Testing
+# The Art of Developer Testing

 ## Length